Research and Data Working Group

 In 2015, the RDWG funded 11 disability research projects that were informed by the National Disability Research and Development Agenda.

-These projects are expected to be complete by late 2017.
+These projects are expected to be completed by mid-2018.

 - Anticipating and addressing the impending shortage of skilled disability support workers